alibaba/graph-learn/docs/en/dgs/tutorial.md

     --batch-size 32 \
     --barrier u2i_finished
 ```
-> **Tip**: If you want to deploy your dataloader in the same k8s cluster with dgs, you should make sure that the
+> **Tip**: If you want to deploy your dataloader in the same k8s cluster with DGS, you should make sure that the
 > `externalTrafficPolicy` of nginx controller has been set to `Cluster`.